-CAPITAL STRUCTURE
+8. CAPITAL STRUCTURE

 The Company is authorized to issue an unlimited number of Common Shares without par value.
-As at the date of this AIF, there are 116,041,804 Common Shares issued and outstanding.
+As at the date hereof, there were 119,841,804 Common Shares issued and outstanding.
 The holders of Common Shares are entitled to: (i) one vote per Common Share at all meetings of shareholders; (ii) receive dividends as and when declared by the directors of Arizona Metals; and (iii) receive a pro rata share of the assets of Arizona Metals available for distribution to the shareholders in the event of the liquidation, dissolution or winding-up of Arizona Metals.
 There are no pre-emptive, conversion or redemption rights attached to the Common Shares.

-MARKET FOR SECURITIES
+9. MARKET FOR SECURITIES